SuditiShyamsunder/DATA310/Feb17.md

 #### Picture 1
 ![](filter1.png)
+This filter darkens the image but keeps it relatively sharp

 #### Picture 2
 ![](filter2.png)
+This filter accentuates the straight lines

 #### Picture 3
 ![](filter3.png)
+This filter darkens and blurs the image

 ### What are you functionally accomplishing as you apply the filter to your original array (see the following snippet for reference)?
 Why is the application of a convolving filter to an image useful for computer vision?